Mohammadabad, Zeberkhan

-Mohammadabad (محمداباد) (Note: Also romanized as Moḩammadābād; formerly Qal‘eh Now)) is a village in Zeberkhan Rural District of the Central District of Zeberkhan County, Razavi Khorasan province, Iran.
+Mohammadabad (محمداباد) (Note: Also romanized as Moḩammadābād; formerly Qal‘eh Now)) is a village in Zeberkhan Rural District of the Central District in Zeberkhan County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 168 in 49 households, when it was in the former Zeberkhan District of Nishapur County.
 The following census in 2011 counted 138 people in 41 households.
 The 2016 census measured the population of the village as 107 people in 35 households.

-After the census, the district was separated from the county in the establishment of Zeberkhan County, and the rural district was transferred to the new Central District.
+In 2020, the district was separated from the county in the establishment of Zeberkhan County, and the rural district was transferred to the new Central District.